When We Expand Medicaid Eligibility

 Our state will see an increase in economic growth and job creation

-We will bring tax money home from Washington, D.C.
+We will bring our tax money home from Washington, D.C.

 Join the HealthcareCantWait Action List

 More than half a million North Carolinians can’t see a doctor when they need one because reliable health insurance is out of reach.
 North Carolina can take advantage of available federal funding to get health coverage to those who really need it, as 37 other states have done - including our neighbors in Virginia.

 Healthcare Can’t Wait

 Bring Dollars Home

-It’s our turn to bring federal dollars back to North Carolina.
-By using available federal funds, we’ll bring more of our tax money home from Washington, D.C. every year – funds that have been going to other states instead.
+It’s our turn to bring federal dollars back to our state.
+By using available federal funds already set aside for North Carolina, we’ll bring more of our tax money home from Washington, D.C. every year – funds that have been going to other states instead.

 The measure will also save money by significantly reducing state and county costs for treating uninsured patients in emergency rooms, the most expensive way to provide care.
 That means hospitals in rural areas won’t face closure because of the massive cost of providing uncompensated care to North Carolinians who have no insurance.